Adobe-CEP/Samples/README.md

 * [AIHostAdapterDemo](https://github.com/Adobe-CEP/Samples/tree/master/AIHostAdapterDemo) :
 Demonstrates how to use the host adapter for Illustrator, to enable your HTML extension to listen for native events.
 The sample shows how to add an event listener for a new document event, which gets triggered upon a user creating a new document.

+		Requires native HostAdapter plug-ins, included in the sample.